nanopb/nanopb/docs/reference.rst

     Each field encoder only encodes the contents of the field.
 The tag must be encoded separately with `pb_encode_tag_for_field`_.

     You can use the field encoders from your callbacks.
 Just be aware that the pb_field_t passed to the callback is not directly compatible with most of the encoders.
-Instead, you must create a new pb_field_t structure and set the data_size according to the data type you pass to *src.
+Instead, you must create a new pb_field_t structure and set the data_size according to the data type you pass to *src*.

 pb_enc_varint
 -------------